Fulmine-Labs/LNRoutingVizualization/README.md

 4) Setup the cytoscape widget to render correctly in Jupyter: `'jupyter nbextension enable --py --sys-prefix ipycytoscape'`
 5) Open Jupyter Notebook or Jupyter Lab from Anaconda (see note below for large transaction volumes)
 6) Open _LN Routing Node Visualization.ipynb_ from the cloned directory inside Jupyter
+7) Edit any display parameters in the first cell, as needed
-7) Set `data_access_method = "gRPC"`
+8) Set `data_access_method = "gRPC"`
-8) Set your routing node's certificate file path, macaroon file path and server port.
+9) Set your routing node's certificate file path, macaroon file path and server port.
 For example:
 ```
     cert_file = r'D:\lnd\node1\tls.cert'
     macaroon_file = r'D:\lnd\node1\data\chain\bitcoin\regtest\admin.macaroon'
     rpcserver = 'localhost:10009'
 ```
-8) Set the path to the Protobuf files `protobuf_file_location = r'D:\lnd\proto\lnd\lnrpc'` and import these modules as needed to interact with LND using gRPC.
+10) Set the path to the Protobuf files `protobuf_file_location = r'D:\lnd\proto\lnd\lnrpc'` and import these modules as needed to interact with LND using gRPC.
+11) Edit the date/time range in the fourth cell of the script
-10) In Jupyter 'Run All Cells'.
+12) In Jupyter 'Run All Cells'.
-11) Zoom on the widget with the mousewheel, drag the whole graph or just nodes with left click
+13) Zoom on the ipycytoscape widget with the mousewheel, drag the whole graph or just nodes with left click

 ## Usage for RTL